rjseymour66/rjseymour66.github.io/content/en/docs/css/flex.md

 By default, flex is set to `flex: 0 1 auto`.
 It consists of three properties: `flex-grow`, `flex-shrink`, and `flex-basis`:
 - `flex-basis`: Defines a starting size of an element.
 Set this like you would set a width, with px, ems, percentages.

+  When you set `flex-basis` to `auto`, then flexbox looks to see if there is a defined width.
+If so, it uses the width.
+Otherwise, it uses the contents to size the item.

   By default, this is set to `auto`.
 When set to `auto`, the browser checks if there is a `width` declared on the element.
 If there is a `width`, the browser uses the `width` setting.
 If there is no `width`, the browser determines the size by the item's contents.
 If you have a `width` set, but `flex-basis` is set to anything other than `auto`, then the browser ignores the `width` setting.
 - `flex-grow`: When the browser calculates the `flex-basis`, it does not necessarily fill the width of the flex container.
 Any remaining space is consumed according to the `flex-grow` setting on each flex item.